Ten Audition Secrets from a Director

 1. Arrive on time for the auditions and stay until they are finished.
 If you arrive late or are in a rush to leave early, it implies that the production is not that important to you.

 2. Dress appropriately for the audition.
-If you are auditioning for a musical and there are going to be dance auditions, either bring the right shoe wear or wear them.
+If you are auditioning for a musical and there are going to be dance auditions, either bring the right shoes to wear or wear them.
 There is nothing more distracting to a director than observing someone flop around in the wrong shoes as they attempt to dance or move about the stage.
 And ladies, you hair needs to be swept back away from your face and controlled with a bobby pin or something.

 3. Read the script prior to auditions.
-Now reading the script ahead of time does not guarantee you a part in the production, but most scripts are very well written (that’s why they are produced) and worth your time to read.
+Reading the script ahead of time does not guarantee you a part in the production, but most scripts are very well written (that’s why they are produced) and worth your time to read.
 Or at least watch a movie version of the play or musical if there is one available.
 My guess is some people don’t read the entire script before auditioning because they don’t want to commit their free time because if they aren’t cast, it feels like they have wasted their time.
 One hasn’t wasted their time.
 They have enriched it.

 I try to be patient with people who haven’t read the script ahead of time, but secretly nothing is more frustrating than having someone say to me, “So, what’s this play about?”
 I don’t have the time to explain the story to them nor do I think it is my job to do so.